-Green Gold Nephthytis also simply known as nephthytis, is a popular indoor plant that can cause harm to your cats when ingested.
-This plant contains insoluble calcium oxalates which typically cause oral irritation, drooling, swelling, and may lead to breathing difficulties.
-These calcium oxalate crystals penetrate and attach themselves to the tissues of the cat’s mouth, tongue, throat, and stomach, causing instant pain and suffering.
-The said crystals may continue to lodge themselves in the stomach and gut walls, causing further gastrointestinal distress to your cat.
+Yes, Green Gold Nephthytis, often simply referred to as nephthytis, is toxic to cats when ingested.
+This popular indoor plant contains insoluble calcium oxalates which can cause oral irritation, drooling, and swelling, potentially leading to breathing difficulties for cats.
+Upon ingestion, these calcium oxalate crystals penetrate and adhere to the tissues of the cat’s mouth, tongue, throat, and stomach, causing immediate pain.
+If not addressed, these crystals may persist in the stomach and intestinal walls, leading to further gastrointestinal discomfort.

 Clinical Signs of Green Gold Nephthytis Poisoning in Cats